OneOffTech/geoserver-client-php/README.md

 This PHP library provides programmatic functions to access a [GeoServer](http://geoserver.org/).

 It is Free and Open Source Software.
-Any contribution is welcome.
-Learn more about [how to contribute](./docs/contribution.md).
+All contributions are most welcome.
+Learn more about [how to contribute](./CONTRIBUTING.md).

 #### Features